Why is the temperature fluctuating in my cooling equipment?

 - Make sure to have equipment that logs continuously and sends data continuously.
 The best way to reduce the risk of deviations is to continuously monitor the temperature of your equipment.
 As seen in the above examples, logging once a day is not enough to detect fluctuations that occur several times per hour.

 - Systems with continuous data readings are clearly preferable.
-If you use a manual reading system (e.g. USB data loggers) you cannot detect fluctuations in time, which may have major financial and quality consequences.
+If you use a manual reading system (e.g. USB data loggers) you cannot detect temperature fluctuations in time, which may have major financial and quality consequences.

 Eupry optimises how organisations monitor, and document temperatures.
 Using the Internet of Things (IoT), Eupry changes the way organisations approach compliance, quality, and efficiency.
 We have a wide variety of customers in several sectors.
 If you have any questions regarding how to secure temperature sensitive goods, you are welcome to contact us.